Skip to main content

 From Buzzing to Banging: Understanding the Noises Your AC Makes and What They Mean

-Identifying Common AC Noises
+Common AC Noises and What They Mean

-• Buzzing or humming
+Buzzing or Humming

 • Loose or worn-out parts